 \begin{thmx}[\cite{VC}, \cite{HW}, \cite{KPW}] Fix $\eps, \delta \in (0, 1]$ and let $(\X, \mathcal{R})$ be a range space of VC-dimension $d$ with probability distribution $\PP$.
 Then a set of size $m = O\big( \frac{d\log\frac{1}{\eps}}{\eps} + \frac{\log\frac{1}{\delta}}{\eps}\big)$ chosen i.i.d. from $\X$ according to $\PP$ is an $\eps$-net for $(\X,\RR)$ with probability at least $1 - \delta$. \end{thmx}

-{It can be more convenient to formulate this and analogous results for a given sample size: what is the best $\eps$ that can be achieved with a given budget of $n$ points?} Here is such a reformulation of Theorem \ref{thmvc}, equivalent to the original.
+{ It can be more convenient to formulate this and analogous results for given sample size: what is the best $\eps$ that can be obtained with a given budget of $n$ points}.
+Here is such a reformulation of Theorem \ref{thmvc}, equivalent to the original.

 \begin{thmx} Fix $\delta \in (0, 1]$, $n\in \mathbb N$ and let $(\X, \mathcal{R})$ be a range space of VC-dimension $d$ with probability distribution $\PP$.
 A set of size $n$ chosen i.i.d. from $\X$ according to $\PP$ is an $\eps(n)$-net for $(\X,\RR)$ with probability at least $1 - \delta$ for $\eps(n) = O\big( \frac{d\log\frac{n}{d}}{n} + \frac{\log\frac{1}{\delta}}{n}\big)$. \end{thmx}